openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    * `credential`: REQUIRED.
 Contains one issued Credential.
 It MAY be a string or an object, depending on the Credential Format.
 See Appendix A for the Credential Format-specific encoding requirements.
 * `transaction_id`: OPTIONAL.
 String identifying a Deferred Issuance transaction.
 This parameter is contained in the response if the Credential Issuer cannot immediately issue the Credential.
 The value is subsequently used to obtain the respective Credential with the Deferred Credential Endpoint (see (#deferred-credential-issuance)).
 It MUST not be used if the `credentials` parameter is present.
 It MUST be invalidated after the Credential for which it was meant has been obtained by the Wallet.
 * `notification_id`: OPTIONAL.
 String identifying one or more Credentials issued in one Credential Response.
 It MUST be included in the Notification Request as defined in (#notification).
 It MUST not be used if the `credentials` parameter is not present.

-The format of the Credential in the Credential Response is determined by the value of the `format` parameter specified in the Credential Request.

 The encoding of the Credential returned in the `credential` parameter depends on the Credential Format.
 Credential Formats expressed as binary data MUST be base64url-encoded and returned as a string.